hodgerpodger/staketaxcsv/README_reference.md

 This is a common support request.
 I provide some details here for those interested.
 Steps:

-  1. Follow `Install` section or `Docker` section to install python and packages.
+  1. Follow `Install` section or `Docker` section to install python/packages.
 For those familiar with docker, I recommend `Docker` section.
   3. Run CSV script using --limit flag

 ```